qyang2008/small_rest_application/donut-priority-queue/README.md

 Donut Priority Queue：

 Jim works in the production facility of a premium online donut retailer.
 He is responsible forbringing donuts to the pickup counter once they’re done.
-But the manager is not satisfiedbecause either it takes too long before a delivery arrives, or only a few items arrive.
-Jim’smanager wants to fix this and asks Jim to write a web service that accepts the orders andprovides a list of items to deliver to the pickup counter.
-Desperate Jim remembers his friendwho is working in a software company as a software engineer ... and your phonerings.
+But the manager is not satisfied because either it takes too long before a delivery arrives, or only a few items arrive.
+Jim’s manager wants to fix this and asks Jim to write a web service that accepts the orders and  provides a list of items to deliver to the pickup counter.
+Desperate Jim remembers his friend who is working in a software company as a software engineer ... and your phonerings.
 Canyou help Jim?
 Problem Statement Jim explains to you that he has a bunch of requirements for the priority queue and the webservice.

 The constraints he was given are: